 Adjust your tongue height (the only thing on the scale now) to the same level as it was when hooked up.
 Get that weight.

 That weight "number" is the actual weight load on your hitch.
 As long as it is within the "range" of the above numbers, you're fine.

 If too much weight, you must re-arrange your cargo in the trailer to put more of the weight towards the rear.
 If too light, move your cargo forward.

 The same idea applies to 5th wheels.
 The better connectors (in your pickup truck), allow you to move your hitch position forward or backward to "balance" your weight load between the 5th wheel and the pick up.

 What about pickup trucks and conversion vans and their towing capacity and/or ratings??

-As mentioned in our RV Tow Vehicles page, the truck manufacturers are coming out with "universal" standards in the 2013 model year.
+As mentioned in our RV Tow Vehicles page, the truck manufacturers are coming out with "universal" standards in the 2013, then officially in 2015 model year.

 Payload will be a term used frequently in the small truck world.
 That will be the difference between the truck's GVWR and the curb/wet weight.

 The same guidelines need to be observed in the conversion van industry.
 Some of these vehicles will have everything you could ever want.
 However, they may not leave much room for you and your cargo!!